iBET comprises 12 laboratories fully equipped with state-of-the-art technology.

 Our activities encompass both pharma-related and fundamental research.
 Besides a long-standing collaboration with Merck KGaA (Darmstadt, Germany) we have received regular grant funding from the Fundação para a Ciência e Tecnologia, the Portuguese state research funding agency, and our academic research work is published regularly in international peer-reviewed journals – 38 publications since 2006, most in co-authorship with national or international collaborators.

-Naiara Fernández Hernández, Associate Scientist
+Naiara Fernández Hernández, Principal Scientist

 Food Safety & Microbiology Lab

-Teresa Crespo, Head of Lab
+Teresa Crespo, Head of Area

 Our laboratory has a long track record of working with food, water and environmental microbiology and molecular biology.